Wattenberger/d3-workshop/schedule/week3.md

 - **PART I: events in the browser**
   - 30 min walk-through, 10 min exercise, 10 min share
     - [base sandbox](https://codesandbox.io/s/d3-workshop-scatterplot-qqvdx)
+    - small tangent: I added labels
+      - text-anchor
+      - transform: rotate
     - what events are available in a browser?
       - https://wattenberger.com/blog/d3-interactive-charts
     - d3 selection .on() [docs](https://github.com/d3/d3-selection/#selection_on)
-    - let's resize our chart on window resize?
+    - let's resize our chart on window resize
       - adding an event listener
       - turning our code into a repeatable function
         - put a check next to each step that we need to run again, after the window is resized